 If you’re in Los Angeles around Halloween or Christmas check out the Vampirates and Pirates Take Christmas shows for some holiday hijinks on the high seas.

-Save money with city passes
+Save money with attractions passes

 We hope you enjoyed this list of the best tourist attractions in Los Angeles to help you plan your next vacation.
 If you are looking for more fun ideas of activities, make sure to check our our selection of fun things to do in Los Angeles.